mokyen/gtest_ct/SAFETY_CRITICAL.md

 CT_EXPECT_EQ(state_machine.transition(SAFE, ALARM_INPUT), ALARM_STATE);
 ```

+**Cross-Compilation Validation**: **(Theoretical - not yet validated)** When developing for embedded targets, compile-time tests can execute using the actual target compiler in CI environments, providing validation without requiring hardware execution or complex cross-platform test orchestration.

 ## Using gtest_ct in Regulated Environments

 The library serves as a tool that can be integrated into existing safety-critical development processes rather than defining those processes.
 Key integration points include: